wpe4E.jpg (4420 bytes)

 Dr. ALAIN SAINT-SAËNS

-''I came to love this little country niched between
+''I came to love Paraguay, a small country niched between

 Brazil, Bolivia and Argentina.
 People are gentle,